Advice Service Manager - Paddock Wood Community Advice Centre

 If you need us to adapt our application process to accommodate your needs, please let us know.
 We will also meet any reasonable adjustment requests.

-Interviews are planned for the week commencing 20th June.
+Please send your CV and a letter explaining why you are suited to the role to Fiona Pengelley at firstname.lastname@example.org.
 Please note that part of the assessment process will include spending a morning at the Advice Centre.

-If you would like to discuss the opportunity or learn more about us in advance of applying we would be very happy to hear from you, and you would be welcome to visit us in Paddock Wood during opening hours.
-Please email or phone our office.
+If you would like to discuss the opportunity or learn more about us in advance of applying we would be very happy to hear from you and you would be welcome to visit us in Paddock Wood during opening hours.
+Please email or call 01892 838619